 The threshold for low touch CSM ratio

-28% of customer success team’s total resources are dedicated to the low touch segment.
+28% of the customer success team’s total resources are dedicated to the low-touch segment.

 Key Observations from the Low Touch Study

 Here are the three key observations from the study: